statamic/v2-docs/content/collections/recipes/licensing.md

 This also means that you can only use the control panel from the URL of your _default_ locale.

-If you use attempt to use the site from another domain, you'll get an angry message from within your Control Panel.
+If you attempt to use the site from another domain, you'll get an angry message from within your Control Panel.
 You may change the domain through your account/licenses page at any time.

 ## Trial